maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo1.md

 ## Quality of sequencing reads: the Phred score
 <br>

-A **Phred score (Q score)** is a numerical measure of the quality of base calling in DNA sequencing.
+A **[Phred score (Q score)](https://en.wikipedia.org/wiki/Phred_quality_score)** is a numerical measure of base-calling quality in a sequencing read.
-It represents the probability that a base call is incorrect.
+It represents the probability that a base call is incorrect on a logarithmic scale, as defined by the following formula:
-It is a logarithmic scale where

 Q = -10 log₁₀(P), where P represents the probability of an incorrect base call.